Student-Run-Mess-IISERM/SRM-Old-Entry-System/README.md

 ## Current Version

+### 1.3.2
+- Correct key for color map is not used to display student details.

+## Older Versions

 ### 1.3.1
 - Disable online features when credentials are not provided.

-## Older Versions

 ### 1.3.0
 - Implement dynamic details box with color-coded meal status, which displays student information and is color coded according to meal status.